Making Professional Development Work for You

 By Meagan Gillmore

 Cameron didn’t simply attend the 12-hour conference.
 He also presented and co-organized it with Derek Rhodenizer.
-A few months earlier, the friends had decided to hold a professional development day where teachers would share one thing they’ve done that has made a difference in their classrooms.
+A few months earlier, the two friends had decided to hold a professional development day where teachers would share one thing they’ve done that has made a difference in their classrooms.
 “We limited it to nothing,” says Cameron.

 The conference broke barriers.
 First, geography wasn’t a factor.
 It was entirely virtual, using Google Hangouts, YouTube, and Twitter.
 Presenters broadcasted talks on individual YouTube channels.
 They spent 15 minutes speaking and the next 15 minutes interacting with other educators.
 Many topics came up: #MADPD trended all day, reaching number two in Canada.